CJPM-DT

-CJPM-DT, virtual channel 6 (UHF digital channel 46), is a TVA owned-and-operated television station licensed to Saguenay, Quebec, Canada.
-The station is owned by the Groupe TVA subsidiary of Quebecor Media.
-CJPM-DT's studios and transmitter are located on Rue du Mont Sainte Claire in the former city of Chicoutimi.
+CJPM-DT (channel 6) is a television station in Saguenay, Quebec, Canada, owned and operated by the French-language network TVA.
+The station's studios and transmitter are located on Rue du Mont Sainte Claire in the former city of Chicoutimi.

 History

 The station signed on for the first time on April 14, 1963, as CJPM-TV.
-Its owner, John Murdock, who died on October 2nd of that same year, soon realized that he didn't have the revenue to challenge Radio-Canada affiliate CKRS-TV (now CKTV-DT) on his own.
+Its owner, John Murdock, who died on October 2 of that same year, soon realized that he didn't have the revenue to challenge Radio-Canada affiliate CKRS-TV (now CKTV-DT) on his own.
 To obtain better programming, he started sharing CJPM's programs with the largest privately owned francophone station in Canada, CFTM-TV in Montreal, owned by Télé-Métropole.
-Along with Quebec City's CFCM-TV (owned by Télévision de Québec, a consortium of theatre chain Famous Players and Quebec City's two private AM radio stations, CHRC and CKCV, which joined the group in 1964 after disaffiliating from Radio-Canada), this collective of independent stations was the forerunner of TVA, though the network wasn't formally created until September 12, 1971, with CJPM as one of its three charter affiliates, alongside CFTM and CFCM.
+Along with Quebec City's CFCM-TV (owned by Télévision de Québec, a consortium of theatre chain Famous Players and Quebec City's two private AM radio stations, CHRC and CKCV, which joined the group in 1964 after disaffiliating from Radio-Canada), this collective of independent stations was the forerunner of TVA, though the network was not formally created until September 12, 1971, with CJPM as one of its three charter affiliates, alongside CFTM and CFCM.

 John Murdock's family sold the station to Télé-Métropole in 1982.
 It became a TVA owned-and-operated station when Télé-Métropole bought majority control of the network in 1990.
 Since then it has been basically a semi-satellite of CFTM, except for newscasts.
 It was licensed to Chicoutimi until the formation of the "megacity" of Saguenay in 2002.

-CJPM-DT signed on its digital signal on August 29, 2011 from a temporary antenna at Mont Sainte-Claire.
+CJPM-DT signed on its digital signal on August 29, 2011, from a temporary antenna at Mont Sainte-Claire.